raj14428o/Tic-Tac-Toe/README.md

 - **HTML5** – Structure of the game board and elements
 - **CSS3** – Styling and layout
 - **JavaScript (Vanilla)** – Game logic and interactivity

+---

+## 📌 Future Improvements

+- 🤖 **Add AI for single-player mode**
+  Implement a basic computer opponent using decision-making logic or algorithms like Minimax.

+- 🧮 **Track score across multiple rounds**
+  Display cumulative scores for both players to enhance competitiveness.

+- 📱 **Optimize for mobile devices**
+  Ensure responsive design and touch-friendly controls for smooth gameplay on phones and tablets.